Sign in

 His consistent displays have not gone unnoticed, with many Chelsea supporters and pundits advocating for his return to Stamford Bridge to become their main shotstopper in the coming season.

-Statistically, they couldn't have been more wise.
-Petrovic stands out as the best ball playing goalkeeper in all of Europe top five leagues this season, an aspect where Chelsea's current options are mostly caught out.
+Statistically, they couldn't have been wiser.
+Petrovic stands out as the best ball-playing goalkeeper in all of Europe's top five leagues this season, an aspect where Chelsea's current options are mostly caught out.

-Shotstopping has also improved significantly.
-The 25-year-old has made 87 saves, averaging 3.6 per 90 minutes, only five goalkeepers have better, and none at a club that sits above Strasbourg on the league standing.
+Shot-stopping has also improved significantly.
+The 25-year-old has made 87 saves, averaging 3.6 per 90 minutes, only five goalkeepers have better, and none at a club that sits above Strasbourg on the league standings.

-His 29 goals conceded is fourth fewest for any goalkeeper with 20+ appearances so far in the league, while Torino's Vanja Milinkovic-Savic, who has saves four of five penalties faced, is the only one to have prevented more goals in top five leagues.
+His 29 goals conceded is the fourth-fewest for any goalkeeper with 20+ appearances so far in the league, while Torino's Vanja Milinkovic-Savic, who has saved four of five penalties faced, is the only one to have prevented more goals in the top five leagues.

-His 75 percent save rate is the best in the league eight clean sheets ranks fourth best, making him neither just one of the stars of the club nor Ligue 1, but the entirety of top five European leagues.
+His 75 percent save rate is the best in the league, eight clean sheets rank fourth best, making him neither just one of the stars of the club nor Ligue 1, but the entirety of the top five European leagues.

-Looking ahead to what's coming, Chelsea faces a pivotal decision, yet one made easy but how contrast the season of their different options are currently going, while not also forgetting Kepa Arrizabalaga, who is not doing bad at Bournemouth.
+Looking ahead to what's coming, Chelsea faces a pivotal decision, yet one made easy but how contrasting the season of their different options are currently going, while not forgetting Kepa Arrizabalaga, who is not doing badly at Bournemouth.

 With reports suggesting that the club does not intend to sign a new goalkeeper in the upcoming transfer window, the focus shifts to internal solutions, and Petrovic has made himself a leading candidate.